cloudmesh-book/book-latex-2018/cloud-clusters/volumes.md

   * Kubernetes
   * Docker Swarm

-Vol 5.
+## Vol 5.
 Big Data Analytics

-: This volume introduces big data analytics technologies
+This volume introduces big data analytics technologies

-Vol 6.a-x.
+## Vol 6.a-x.
 Cloud and Big Data Student projects

-: Each year we will assemble a proceedings from selected and completed student projects.
+Each year we will assemble a proceedings from selected and completed student projects.
 This volume is written at this time in latex as we observed when we have students using latex the quality of the contribution is higher than with word or markdown.
 It is an interesting observation in itself, but we can no longer provide any hard data as we have all students do now latex. all other formats writing papers are just too time consuming.
-There is the possibility by the way to do the paper in markdown and include in latex, we may explore this and provide an e
+There is the possibility by the way to do the paper in markdown and include in latex, we may explore this and provide an example.

-Vol 7.
+## Vol 7.
 Class Handbook - Policies

+> DONE: but its all classes in one

 This volume is at present containing all assignments for all classes and includes only the similar portions.
 It could be split up in